Prof-M-s-Classroom/programming-assignment-3-himelinakai/Readme.md

 Melina Kai Kwarcinski

 ## Description
-Briefly describe what your program does and how the code is structured.
+This program uses a min heap in order to implement Prim's Algorithm to find the MST of a given graph.
+The graph is stored as an adjacency matrix, and the vertices are ordered by key value in the min heap.
+The min heap is implemented via three arrays: a vertex array, a key array and a position array.

 ## Files
-- graph.h / graph.cpp
+- graph.h
-- heap.h / heap.cpp
+- heap.h
 - main.cpp (unchanged)
 - README.md